Honorary male: 1900s to present

 The honorary man, Carolyn Heilbrun writes in the 1988 "Non-Autobiographies of 'Privileged' Women: England and America", must isolate herself from the common run of women to maintain her "privileged" status.
 In this way, she exchanges one form of confinement (the domestic sphere) for another (the male realm).

 Comparing male domination of the political sphere in Zambia to that in the United States in 1998, Sara Hlupekile Longwe writes that honorary males are often also queen bees who have been "schooled to believe that women already have equality—because they themselves have reached the top"; she calls this the Thatcher syndrome.
 Such women, she claims, do not wish to empower other women, but rather to preserve their own exceptional status among the men.

 Margaret Atwood described the results of a study of book reviews conducted in 1972:

 Ursula K. Le Guin once said in an interview, "I read the Norton Anthology of Literature by Women from cover to cover.
 It was a bible for me.
 It taught me that I didn't have to write like an honorary man anymore, that I could write like a woman and feel liberated in doing so."

 This phenomenon can be seen in academia.
 Barbara Bagihole, the Director of Studies for MA in Women's Studies at the University of Loughborough, England, conducted a study that revealed that the women she interviewed felt the need to disassociate themselves from their female colleagues in order to succeed in their male dominated field.

 Women in the military face a similar problem.
-Recent wars in Iraq and Afghanistan have allowed women combat roles.
+Recent wars in Iraq and Afghanistan have allowed American women combat roles.
 However, in order for women in the military to be accepted and considered successful, they feel they must become "one of the guys".
 Otherwise, they would face sexual and gender based ridicule that, in some cases, led to women ending their military careers.
 Feminist theorist Cynthia Enloe argues that the institution of the military is not comparable to those of education or business because of its inherently violent and hypermasculine characteristics.
 She states that this environment is so harmful for women that they can never fully assimilate.